Serving all people by providing personalized health and wellness through exemplary care, education and research.

 A rotator cuff can tear due to a sudden injury or from overuse.
 This can cause pain, weakness, and loss of normal shoulder movement.

 During surgery, torn rotator cuff tendons may be trimmed.
 The tendons are then reattached to the humerus.
-This is done with sutures, anchors, or surgical tacks.
+This is done with stitches, anchors, or surgical tacks.

 A stretched capsule will remain loose.
 A loose capsule can’t hold the joint firmly in place.
-The bones of the joint may feel like they move too much.
+The bones of the joint may feel like they move too much and the shoulder can dislocate.

 During arthroscopy, a stretched capsule is folded over itself and sutured in place.
 (This is done from inside the capsule.)
 This tightens the capsule, helping make the shoulder joint more stable.